LoopKit/loopdocs/docs/gh-actions/gh-update.md

 **Once a year, you need to renew your `Distribution Certificate` to continue using the build with browser method.**

-> Note that these steps should become more automated, but for now, here's what you need to do if you get an email from Apple informing you that "Your `Distribution Certificate` will no longer be valid in 30 days."
+> Note that these steps should become more automated, but for now, here's what you need to do when you get an email from Apple informing you that "Your `Distribution Certificate` will no longer be valid in 30 days."

 **Apps in TestFlight that have not already expired are not affected by revoking the certificate.**